Matzah ball: World records

-In 2008, Joey Chestnut held the world record for eating matzah balls: 78 of exactly 3+1/2 oz in 8 minutes, at the Inaugural World Matzoh Ball Eating Championship, a charity event.
+In 2008, Joey Chestnut held the world record for eating matzah balls: 78 of 3+1/2 oz in 8 minutes, at the Inaugural World Matzoh Ball Eating Championship, a charity event.

 In 2010, the world's largest matzah ball was prepared by Chef Jon Wirtis of Shlomo and Vito's New York City Delicatessen, located in Tucson, Arizona.
 He created a 426 lb matzah ball for New York's Jewish Food Festival.
 The ingredients were 125 lb of matzah meal, 25 lb of schmaltz, over 1,000 eggs and 20 lb of potato starch.
 This broke the previous record set by Chef Anthony Sylvestri of Noah's Ark Deli to raise awareness for a charity basketball game, which weighed 267 lb and was 29.2 in long and was made from "1,000 eggs, 80 pounds of margarine, 200 pounds of matzah meal, and 20 pounds of chicken base".